 Marina Del Rey Lights and Boat Parade

-Burton Chace Park in Marina Del Rey gets festive with boats lit up in the marina, live caroling, an incredible boat parade, and live entertainment.
+Marina Del Rey gets festive with boats lit up in the marina, live caroling, an incredible boat parade, and live entertainment at Burton Chace Park.
 60 tons of real snow is brought in for sledding.
 The park hosts a fireworks display on New Year’s Eve with a CNN live broadcast.

 The Hollywood Christmas Parade

 The Los Angeles holiday experience would not be complete without going to the Hollywood Christmas Parade.
-The parade route on Hollywood and Sunset Blvds feature floats, bands, equestrian units and plenty of celebrities.
+The parade route on Hollywood and Sunset Blvds feature floats, bands, equestrian units, and plenty of celebrities.
 You can reserve grandstand seating or just park yourself on the street.
 Rub elbows with the stars and then enjoy a cocktail at any of the many bars, restaurants, pubs, and hotels in the area.
-Favorite hotels to stay at are the Hollywood Roosevelt and the W.

 Hanukkah at the Skirball

 The Skirball Cultural Center celebrates Hanukkah with musical performances, food, and fun.
 It’s located off the 405 freeway on the Sepulveda Pass and is the site of year-round exhibitions, art installations, and seminars that not only focuses on Jewish heritage but diversity in general.

 Other holiday events in and near Los Angeles you don’t want to miss

 The Tournament of Roses Parade – in old downtown Pasadena – I prefer to watch the parade on TV, but stalwarts camp out overnight to watch it early in the morning on New Year’s Day.
 It’s been a tradition since 1890.